19 Feb 2020

 Since 2017, Everledger has been committed to supporting the Global Battery Alliance, with a view to raising ever more awareness around the challenges and opportunities of a sustainable battery value chain.
 At Davos this year, we joined 41 other companies from automotive, mining, chemicals and energy in agreeing to the Alliance’s 10 guiding principles for a sustainable battery value chain.
 As a vocal proponent of battery passports in recent years, we were pleased to see them deliberately selected and featured in the closing highlights for the meeting.

 The next step is to mainstream the good intentions.
-In partnership with Ford Motor Company, we recently received phase 1 funding from the US Department of Energy (DoE) for lithium-ion battery pilots that use Internet of Things (IoT) and blockchain technology to track the life cycle of electric vehicles and portable electronics batteries.
+In partnership with Ford Motor Company, we recently received phase 1 funding from the US Department of Energy (DoE) for lithium-ion battery pilots that use Internet of Things (IoT) and blockchain technology to track the life cycle of electric vehicles and portable electronics batteries (read more on blockchain battery recycling).

 By capturing production, transport, and environmental data in real-time, IoT allows us to keep track of products and materials, which in turn, increases opportunities to recover and recycle them.
 When coupled with blockchain technology, this information becomes immutable, private and transparent.